boxyhq/website/docs/jackson/env-variables.md

 #### PGSSLMODE

-If you use Heroku to deploy Postgres (or use self-signed certs for Postgres) then set this to `np-verify`.
+If you use Heroku to deploy Postgres (or use self-signed certs for Postgres) then set this to `no-verify`.
 See https://devcenter.heroku.com/articles/connecting-heroku-postgres#connecting-in-node-js for more details

 #### PRE_LOADED_CONFIG